vertesy/CodeAndRoll/README.md

 1. #### `link_google()`:

-   Parse wormbase database links to your list of gene symbols. "additional_terms" can be any vector of strings that will be searched for together with each gene.
+   Parse google search query links to your list of gene symbols.
+Strings "prefix" and ""suffix" will be searched for together with each gene ("Human ID4 neurons").
+See many additional services in [DatabaseLinke.R](https://vertesy.github.io/DatabaseLinke.R/).

 1. #### `link_bing()`:

-   Parse wormbase database links to your list of gene symbols. "additional_terms" can be any vector of strings that will be searched for together with each gene.
+   Parse bing search query links to your list of gene symbols.
+Strings "prefix" and ""suffix" will be searched for together with each gene ("Human ID4 neurons").
+See many additional services in [DatabaseLinke.R](https://vertesy.github.io/DatabaseLinke.R/)..

 1. #### `val2col()`: